-Over the past few years, members and friends at the First Universalist Church of Yarmouth have offered friendship, support, and advocacy for New Mainers, refugees and asylum-seekers who have resettled in the state.
+Over the past few years, members and friends at the First Universalist Church of Yarmouth have offered friendship, support, housing, and advocacy for New Mainers, refugees and asylum-seekers who have resettled in the state.
+Our commitment to justice, equity, and the dignity of all people have called us to this work.

 There are many ways you can get involved.
-To learn more or participate in any of the following opportunities, please contact Rev. Jennifer Emrich or the church office.
+To learn more or participate in any of the following opportunities, please contact the church office.

 Yarmouth Compassionate Housing Initiative